 Build robust expense report approval workflows

-Most expense management softwares have a module to create approval workflows.
+Most expense management software have a module to create approval workflows.
 It’s common to see an option of assigning one approver per employee, which might work for smaller businesses.
-The gap lies in how complex and customised those approval workflows can be.
+The gap lies in how complex and customized those approval workflows can be.
 Hence, for companies with more than 50 employees, answering the following questions might be helpful before zeroing down.
 Once done, check if your software can create these custom flows for you –

 How many approvers need to review an expense report?

 Most companies have a one-level review process with the direct manager responsible for approving expense reports.
 However, in our experience we have seen that businesses might want to have multiple managers as approvers.
 In addition to these managers, finance and account teams are also kept in the loop as part of the review step.

 Most of the times, an expense report needs to be approved by every assigned reviewer.
 Some businesses may prefer a sequential approval process.
 This occurs when you want the expense report to move to the next approval stage only after the previous one is completed.
 In such cases, you can setup sequential expense report approvals.